Instruction generation

 2. The canonical repo path — used in editable source checkouts, so edits to kb/notes/, kb/reference/, kb/instructions/, and the root templates are picked up without duplicating files.

-The exception is src/commonplace/_data/templates/, which contains real scaffold-only files for the user's empty COLLECTION.md templates.
+The exception is src/commonplace/_data/templates/, which contains real scaffold-only files for the user collections' starter COLLECTION.md contracts and README.md landings.
 Those files have no canonical counterpart elsewhere in the KB.

 Skill projection

-In addition to copying the instructions tree under kb/commonplace/instructions/, init_project attempts to project a selected subset of skills (write, validate, connect, convert, health-check, ingest, snapshot-web, revise-iterative, revise-autoreason) into two known runtime discovery layouts:
+In addition to copying the instructions tree under kb/commonplace/instructions/, init_project attempts to project a selected subset of skills (write, validate, connect, convert, health-check, ingest, snapshot-web, revise-autoreason, write-multistage) into two known runtime discovery layouts:

 • .claude/skills/cp-skill-<skill>/